2025 in-person Cohort

 Guest Speakers + Visiting Critics

-Each semester, Amy Lincoln's Cohort recieved Artist Talks, Lectures, Workshops and Visiting Critiques from an esteemed roster of Guest Artists + Speakers.
+Each semester, Amy Lincoln's Cohort received Artist Talks, Lectures, Workshops and Visiting Critiques from an esteemed roster of Guest Artists + Speakers.

 Canopy Mentor Amy Lincoln